 - Pick a card (or 2!) with hotel points that fits your situation – we found the AMEX Starwood card to be a good choice.

 - Discover it® Cash Back – We used this to purchase discounted Disney gift cards for meals and other incidentals.

-- Blue Cash Preferred® Card from American Express – As a large family, the 6% cash back (then 1%) on grocery stores is free money.
+- Blue Cash Preferred® Card from American Express – As a large family, the 6% cash back (then 1%) at US supermarkets is a great benefit.
 This helped cover travel costs like food (one of our biggest expenses) or things like extra points to round out a reward stay.

 How did you search for and find the award flights?